busterbeam/simplecast/README.md

 It depends on pychromecast and allows for terminal based interactive control of media playback.
 Or non interactive playback, with a one command start and ignore.

-I made this change as I was relearning how to use git